MicrosoftDocs/windows-dev-docs/hub/apps/design/layout/page-layout.md

 ![gallery](images/gridview.svg)

 Collections allow users to browse groups of content or data.
-[Grid view](../controls/item-templates-gridview.md) is a good option for photos or media-centric content, and [list view](../controls/item-templates-listview.md) is a good option for text-heavy content or data.
+[Grid view](../controls/item-templates-gridview.md) is a good option for photos or media-centric content, [list view](../controls/item-templates-listview.md) is a good option for text-heavy content or data, and [Expander](../controls/expander.md) is good when secondary content is relevant some of the time.

 ## List/detail